truecharts/public/docs/manual/indepth/certificates.md

 TrueNAS SCALE also allows you to manually import certificates, this is rather straight forward:
 Copy-Paste the keys into their respective boxes and hit `save`

-### Notes

-There are a few known bugs, issues and/or oddities currently in regards to Certificates

-##### Error during certificate creation

-ACME (the system doing letsencrypt) is not super stable on TrueNAS SCALE currently.
-This is a SCALE issue and not (directly) related to TrueCharts.
-We suggest the following steps to limit the chance of errors during certificate creation:

-- Use the DNS-Authenticators DNS server as TrueNAS SCALE DNS server under "Networking".
-For example, for cloudflare this would be `1.1.1.1`

-- Use global Cloudflare API keys, not zoned Tokens

-- Reboot after ACME errors

-We sincerely hope iX Systems solves the ACME instabilities with due priority.

-##### Traefik not accepting/using certificates

-Sometimes you might notice Traefik ignores your certificate.
-This is most likely due to the domain on your certificate, being different from the domain you entered into the reverse proxy host box.
-Traefik requires your certificate to match the domain used for Ingress.
-This is an upstream design decision and something we can easily and safely disable.